 Brand advocates, or Champions, are key in ensuring the success of an online community.
 Champions are your most loyal customers, your biggest fans, and your most helpful users.
-Typically, Champions participate in a community and answer the questions of others out of the goodness of their heart.
+Typically, Champions participate in a community and answer the questions of others out of their own interest in your company or product.
 They enjoy being recognized as a top contributor or a subject matter expert, and will often defend your brand during times of need.

 Prior to launching your Champions program, take the time to define each part of the program clearly and rally support around your Champs from others in the organization.
-Decide what it means to be a Champ, what’s required to earn and maintain Champ status, and what the benefits are for being a Champ.
+Decide what it means to be a community Champion, what’s required to earn and maintain Champion status in your community, and what the benefits are for being a Champion.

 Defining Your Champs Program